HIPAA: A US Federal law to protect health information

 4. The newly added Breach Notification rules expose more breaches.
 The federal government is cracking down on HIPAA violations, with new laws that make it easier to cause criminal prosecutions or rigid sanctions over a single security violation.
 In addition, in order to prosecute further alleged violations, the Department of Health and Human Services Office of Civil Rights is expanding its compliance staff.
 Even the attorney generals are actively involved with the enforcement of HIPAA compliance.

 5. The bottom line is that complying with HIPAA is not an option today for medical practices or their business associates.
-The laws and compliance of HIPAA have been stricter, if any activities that do not adhere may face severe penalties.
+The laws and HIPAA compliance have been stricter, if any activities that do not adhere may face severe penalties.
 As media sources are starting to make this data available, activities of violations are now becoming more well known.
-The covered entities are now at the point where they cannot afford to be non-compliant to any portion of HIPPA.
+The covered entities are now at the point where they cannot afford to be non-compliant to any portion of HIPAA.

 The following types of organizations and individuals are subject to the Privacy Rule of HIPAA law and considered covered entities: